Straight (2009 film): Plot

 One day, a young Indian fellow called Kamlesh comes to his restaurant and asks for a job as a stand-up comedian.
 Quite thrown off, Pinu initially refuses but finally lets him join as a cook, who also does a stand-up act in the evenings.
-On the same day, he hires a new cashier - Renu (Gul Panag), a young art student from India, who has a passion for caricatures.
-Life changes dramatically for Pinu as his restaurant Gaylord begins to transform...
-Renu works on the get-up of the place, makes cheerful caricatures for customers while Kamlesh is a fabulous cook with a great talent for making people laugh in his acts.
-Soon, the restaurant is more happening and the business is much better than before.
+On the same day, he hires a new cashier, Renu (Gul Panag), a young art student from India who has a passion for caricatures.
+Life changes dramatically for Pinu as his restaurant Gaylord begins to transform.
+Renu works on the get-up of the place and makes cheerful caricatures for customers, while Kamlesh is a fabulous cook with a great talent for making people laugh in his acts.
+Soon, the restaurant is more happening, and the business is much better than before.
 But the greatest difference Kamlesh and Renu bring to his life is friendship.
 There is a visible difference in Pinu's personality now as he lets himself hang out a bit with them.

-One fine day, Pinu is thrown into a daze as he walks away from the restaurant ...he has discovered a totally new fear that he might be gay.
+One fine day, Pinu is thrown into a daze as he walks away from the restaurant.
+He has discovered a totally new fear that he might be gay.

-On a mission now, Pinu goes on a rampage seeking available women for a sexual rendezvous.
+On a mission now, Pinu goes on a rampage, seeking available women for a sexual rendezvous.
 However, it leads to him suffering another string of tragicomic situations, ending up feeling humiliated.
-He gets engaged to Priyanka and the marriage is fixed.
+He gets engaged to Priyanka, and the marriage is fixed.
 Then after Rajat explains to him that love is the essence of life, Pinu realizes that he loves Renu.
-On the day of the wedding with Priyanka, Pinu with the help of Rajat and Kamlesh, stops the marriage and Pinu runs away to meet Renu and propose to her for marriage, which she gladly accepts.
-The film ends on a happy note and finally Pinu gets happily married to his love.
+On the day of the wedding with Priyanka, Pinu, with the help of Rajat and Kamlesh, stops the marriage, and Pinu runs away to meet Renu and propose to her for marriage, which she gladly accepts.
+The film ends on a happy note, and finally Pinu gets happily married to his love.